instedd/surveda/docs/dev-setup-local.md

   ```

 2. Enable Guisso by editing (or creating) `config/guisso.yml`, copying the
-  client id and secret from http://web.guisso.lvh.me for the Verboice app:
+  client id and secret from http://web.guisso.lvh.me for the Verboice app.

+  To get the client id and secret, open the applications tab and click the "show" button for
+  "Verboice".
+Use the `Identifier` field for the `client_id` and the `Secret` field for the
+  `client_secret`.

   ```yaml
   enabled: true